 When you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
 You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
-Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and move you through the coverage gap.
+Both the amount you pay, and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.

 You also receive some coverage for generic drugs.
-You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
+For drugs on tiers 1 and 2, you pay either a \$0 or \$10 copayment or 25% of the costs, whichever is lower.
+You pay no more than 25% of the cost for generic drugs on tiers 3, 4, and 5, and the plan pays the rest.
 Only the amount you pay counts and moves you through the coverage gap.